 Dyler.com has put together a symbolic Top 7 of the most well-known Bond cars, including three Aston Martins as well as representatives of four other brands.

 Without a doubt, this is the best-known James Bond car in history and the one that established the long-time friendship between 007 and Aston Martin.
 Time has shown that the DB5 is now a legend in both the automotive world and in film.
 After appearing in Goldfinger in 1964, the popularity of this model was sensational – some have called it no less a star than Sean Connery himself.
 Everyone was fascinated by the exceptional improvements – revolving license plates, machine guns and an ejector seat.
-The DB5 also appeared in subsequent films: Thunderball, GoldenEye, Tomorrow Never Dies, Casino Royale and Skyfall.
-In 2010, one of the two DB5s used in Goldfinger was sold at an auction for more than USD 4 million.
+The Aston Martin DB5 also appeared in subsequent films: Thunderball, GoldenEye, Tomorrow Never Dies, Casino Royale and Skyfall.
+In 2019, one of the four DB5s used in Goldfinger was sold at an auction for $6,385,000.

 Called the first Japanese supercar, the incredible Toyota 2000GT that was seen in the 1967 film You Only Live Twice didn't belong to James Bond, but rather to Japanese government agent Aki.
 However, it is worth making an exception and including it in this list because not only did the car play an important role – the story of how it got there is also interesting.
 The original Toyota 2000GT was produced as a coupe, but a custom convertible version was made for this film because the strapping Sean Connery couldn't fit into the tiny sports car.